concord-consortium/smartgraphs-generator/README.md

   * `npm install -g git://github.com/concord-consortium/smartgraphs-generator.git`
   * If your PATH is set up to use npm-installed executables, this will install the `sg-convert` executable to a location in your PATH.
 (If you skip the `-g` (`--global`) flag the executable will be installed local to your user.)

+  If you are developing another program that uses this library, then consider using [npm link](http://npmjs.org/doc/link.html).
+Also see the [npm introduction](http://howtonode.org/introduction-to-npm).